 The movie ‘Rush’ directed by Ron Howard does a fantastic job of telling this story.
 So great, that instead of re-telling the story I’d rather describe something else.
 The formula Howard used to structure his film.
-It’s the basis for a type of B2B content that has helped countless B2B companies succeed – the Case Study (aka.
-The Success Story)
+It’s similar to a type of B2B content that has helped countless B2B companies succeed – the Case Study (aka.
+The Success Story).

 Your Products and Services at Their Best

 There are many types of business stories.
 Each serves a different purpose.
-Like your origin story.
-Its job is to inspire stakeholders with a common purpose.
-But that’s not what a Case Study does.
-Its role is to help close the sale by proving you can deliver on what you promise.
+A Case Study is a sales story that captures the essence and excitement behind your products.
+Its role is to help you close the sale by proving you can deliver on what you promise.

 Steps to a Great Case Study

-You may have read business success stories that impressed you.
+You may have read success stories that impressed you.
 But what you may not have realized is that these marketing assets don’t write themselves.
 A Case Study specialist has conducted expert interviews.
-They’ve dug up the facts and shaped them into a compelling marketing piece.
+They’ve dug up the facts and real world details that increase belief.
+Then they’ve shaped them into a compelling marketing piece.

 The first interview in the process is usually with you.
 What are your business goals?
 What are you hoping your customer will say?
 They may have a different version of events.
 And it may be better than yours.

 Next, the Case Study Specialist interviews your customer.
 They’ll ask them about the challenge they faced.
 What journey did they take to find a solution?
 How did they use your product to overcome their obstacles?
 What were the results?
-They’ll also dig for real-world details that make all the difference in making a story stand out.
+They’ll also dig for real-world details that can make a story stand out.

 What’s Your Story?